Baovc300904/Baovc_AWS_InternReport/content/1-Worklog/1.10-Week10/_index.md

 ### Week 10 Objectives:

-* Learn about AWS security best practices.
+* Learn about AI/ML services on AWS.
-* Understand monitoring and compliance tools.
+* Understand machine learning workflow using AWS services.
-* Practice implementing security controls.
+* Practice building and deploying ML models with SageMaker and other AI services.

 ### Tasks to be carried out this week:
 | Day | Task                                                                                                                                                                                                   | Start Date | Completion Date | Reference Material                        |